vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    If you see any junk characters while copying commands from the PDF, remove or replace the junk characters with appropriate symbols and rerun the command.
-Alternately, you can open the guide in HTML mode and use the copy command option.
+Alternatively, you can open the guide in HTML mode and use the copy command option.

    **Example**